-In the Adjust pane, click the disclosure triangle next to White Balance.
+In the Adjust pane, click the arrow next to White Balance.

-Click the pop-up menu and choose the type of white balance correction you’d like to make.
-Click the Eyedropper button and click the eyedropper in a corresponding area of the photo.
+Click the pop-up menu and choose the type of white balance correction you want to make, then click the Eyedropper button and click in a corresponding area of the photo.

-Neutral Grey: Balances the warmth of an image based on natural grey.
+Neutral Grey: Balances the warmth of an image based on neutral grey.

 With the eyedropper, click in a neutral grey area to automatically adjust the grey areas of your photo.

 Skin Tone: Balances the warmth of an image based on skin tones.

 With the eyedropper, click in an area of a person’s skin to automatically adjust the skin tones of your photo.